rascalmicro/rascal-www/_static/basic-tutorial-python-on-the-rascal.markdown

 The Rascal ships with a built-in webserver.
 It serves HTML and images like a normal webserver, but it can also execute Python code in response to web requests.

 The file <code>server.py</code> contains all the functions that control how the Rascal reacts to requests from the web.
 The functions are organized by URL, and you can add your own functions to make the Rascal react to a new URL.
+You can edit <code>server.py</code> using the Rascal's built-in web editor, which you can find at <code>http://your.rascal's.address/editor/</code>.

 ## A minimal example ##

-Here's the basic structure of a function in <code>server.py</code>.
+As an example, here's the basic structure of a function in <code>server.py</code>.
 $$code(lang=python)
 @public.route('/path', methods=['POST'])
 def function_name():